Program Requirements

 • 3 units of non-European world area coursework (any level)

-• 24 units of advanced European studies coursework (3000-4000 level; at least one course must focus on gender, race, or class)
+• 18 units of advanced European studies coursework (3000-4000 level)

 • Students must fulfill the standard Global Studies language requirement with a European language consistent with their study abroad location (e.g., French, German, Italian, Portuguese, Spanish).

-Note: A single course may satisfy more than one of the distribution requirements (i.e., disciplinary; race, gender, class; or world area).
+Note: A single course may satisfy more than one of the distribution requirements (i.e., race, gender, class; or world area).
 Some of these requirements may be completed while abroad.

 Introductory Courses